ubnt-intrepid/jors/README.md

   -a --array    Treat standard input / arguments as an array of JSON string.
   -t --toml     Treat standard input as TOML (experimental).
   -y --yaml     Treat standard input as YAML (experimental).
+  -m --msgpack  Use Msgpack instead of JSON (experimental).
 ```

 ### Basic usage